Afartey/alx-low_level_programming/0x10-variadic_functions/README.md

-The variety of exercies to reinforce  lessons on C - Variadic functions
+The ALX exercise to reinforce learning in C - Variadic functions